IBM/power-up/docs/OPCG_running_OPCG.rst

-After Genesis completes the assignment of DHCP addresses to the cluster nodes BMC ports, Genesis will interrogate the management switches and read the MAC addresses associated with the BMC and PXE ports and initialize Cobbler to assign specific addresses to those MAC addresses.
+After Genesis completes the assignment of DHCP addresses to the cluster nodes BMC ports, Genesis will interrogate the management switches and read the MAC addresses associated with the BMC and PXE ports and initialize Cobbler to assign specific IP addresses to the interfaces holding those MAC addresses.

-After Genesis has assigned IP addresses to the PXE ports of all cluster nodes, it will display a list of all nodes.
+After Genesis has assigned IP addresses to the BMC ports of all cluster nodes, it will display a list of all nodes.
 Genesis will wait up to 30 minutes for the PXE ports of all cluster nodes to reset and obtain an IP address.
 After 30 minutes, if there are nodes which have still not requested a DHCP address, Genesis will pause to give you an opportunity to make fixes.

-After all BMC and PXE ports have been discovered Genesis will begin operating system provisioning.
+After all BMC and PXE ports have been discovered Genesis will begin operating system deployment.

 #.
 Introspection